 Need to grab presents for loved ones?
 Don’t go alone – bring your high school friends.
 Great opportunity to hang one-on-one and ask them about what they do for the holidays, what Christmas means to them, etc. Bonus: treat them to coffee or dinner afterward to thank them for their assistance.

-Rent some classic Christmas flicks such as, The Santa Clause, It’s A Wonderful Life, The Grinch, Elf, etc.) Pop some popcorn, make hot cocoa, and settle in for a good time.
+Rent some classic Christmas flicks such as: The Santa Clause, It’s A Wonderful Life, The Grinch, Elf, etc… Pop some popcorn and make hot cocoa!

 Talk about the birth of Jesus and why we celebrate Christmas today.